Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Functions and Procedures - Python.md

 ## Example 2: Insertion Sort

-This [[Python HSC Data View#Sorting Algorithms| sorting algorithm]] will sort an array, it is a simple function.
+This [[Python Data View#Sorting Algorithms| sorting algorithm]] will sort an array, it is a simple function.

 ```python